By Tony V. Zampella, designer of learning programs

 Presence is the possibility of being open and available in each moment.
 Such openness brings to each moment our whole being: our body and its senses; our mind, perceptions and attitudes; and our intentions and aspiration.
 We are clear in ways that allow things to bestow themselves on us.

 The presence of life exists for us all the time.
 Strolling through a bookstore, I can pick up a new book, and stumble by chance on other titles that move me and provoke ideas.
-This romantic version of life is not possible in the same way in our online wanderings.
+As we move more of our lives online, we may lose this tender aspect of life.
+Before we normalize this online mindset, how can we preserve and practice the serendipity of life as an experience to cherish?

 We’ve popularized the term “presence” in such a reductive manner that it resembles a trait, competency, or skill.
-Whether leadership presence, executive presence, coaching presence, social presence, spiritual presence, or even online presence, it implies an external state (often akin to being present) or focused attention, accessed through kinesthetics or kinetics, expressed as chemistry, charisma, or charm.
+Whether we are exploring leadership presence, executive presence, coaching presence, social presence, spiritual presence, or even online presence, we tend to focus on our external state.
+This notion of presence is conflated with focused attention, accessed through kinesthetics or kinetics, expressed as chemistry, charisma, or charm.

 Our own International Coaching Federation (ICF) describes coaching presence as “the ability to be fully conscious and create [a] spontaneous relationship with the client, employing a style that is open, flexible and confident.”

-— First, presence involves inside-out discovery—openness and awareness, freely accessing our being to hold, express, and connect to the moment fully.
+— First, presence involves an inside-out discovery.
+With openness and awareness, we freely access our being to hold and connect to the moment fully.

-— Second, presence is realized, not produced; it is not a skill to improve how we do things, but rather flows from our authentic or natural being.
+— Second, presence is realized, not produced.
+It is not a skill to improve how we do things.
+It flows from our authentic or natural being.

-— Third, there is no formula or gimmick (such as focused eyes, nodding heads, soft gaze, deep breathing, or correct posture) to make it happen.
+— Third, there is no formula or gimmick involved.
+We do not make presence happen with techniques such as focused eyes, nodding heads, soft gaze, deep breathing, or correct posture.

-— Fourth, crudely speaking, presence is a being-in and being-with phenomena that can both taste and animate life.
+— Fourth, crudely speaking, presence is a being-in (the moment) and being-with (others) phenomena.
+It offers the possibility of both tasting and animating life.

 Presence may look like charisma, but it can also look contemplative.